WinDyAlphA/portfolio_/_posts/2025-10-02-Maldev Series 1 | Bypass Defender.md

 }
 ```

-and you need to call it right before writing to the process memory
+and you need to call it right before writing to the process memory.

 ```c
     decryptAES();